gaoce/TimeVis/README.md

 The application depends on numpy/scipy, if it is a problem for you, try [Anaconda](http://continuum.io/downloads).

+You can also use Docker

+	$ sudo docker pull gaoce/timevis

 ## 3. Start and stop
 Start the application using the following command

     $ timevis -b

+If you are using Docker

+    $ sudo docker run -p 8000:8000 gaoce/timevis timevis

+The application can be accessed through `http://localhost:8000` inside your browser.

 To stop, use the keyboard shortcut `Ctrl+c`.